NGO-portal/twenty-fifteen-child-ngo/README.md

 # twenty-fifteen-child-ngo
-Child themer for Twenty Fifteen meant to be used for ngo sites in a NGO-Portal network
+Child theme for Twenty Fifteen meant to be used for ngo sites in a NGO-Portal network